-Did you enjoy the obsessive journaling of Renee Zellweger in Bridget Jones's Diary, the family travails of Reese Witherspoon in Wild, From Lost to Found, and the 'what if' debacle of Gwyneth Paltrow in the 80's British-American dramedy Sliding Doors?
-If so, you will enjoy our story in THE LETTER DIARIES, A Memoir of Mishaps.
+Did you enjoy the obsessive journaling of Renee Zellweger in Bridget Jones's Diary, the mental makeover of Reese Witherspoon in Wild, From Lost to Found, and the 'What If' cultural debacle of Gwyneth Paltrow in the 80's British-American dramedy Sliding Doors?
+If so, you will enjoy our story as proposed in THE LETTER DIARIES.

-This new book offering centers on the more downs than ups of a thirty-something, British-American singleton whose letters to her grandmother become the glue that holds life together, much like diaries do for those who journal.
+Our story centers on the more downs than ups of thirty-something, serial singleton Daniella Cracknell whose letters to her grandmother become the glue that holds life together much like diaries support those who journal.

-The return of the letters, an inheritance of sorts, revives a promise memorialized in a letter that only at death can the promise be fulfilled.
-Grandma delivers on her end and leaves her granddaughter to fulfill the rest.
-However, making sense of matters will take time, as the letters are from all over the place.
+When the letters are returned, a promise buried in a letter is unearthed, that only at death can the promise be fulfilled.
+Grandma delivers on her end, and now Daniella is left to fulfill the rest.
+However, the letters are from all over the place, so making sense of such an epistolary inheritance will take time.

 “There is something pleasantly, innocently voyeuristic about reading an epistolary novel,” says Book Riot.
 “They give you the feeling of stumbling on a box of letters left in an attic, but there are no consequences or hurt feelings if you read them.
 Actually, the author prefers that you read them.”